China January-September FDI down 3.8 percent on year to $83.4 billion

 Despite evidence of corporate caution in the face of uncertain global demand, China's trade showed signs of improvement last month, with exports rising at twice the rate expected by economists and imports returning to the path of expansion, suggesting Beijing's measures to underpin growth are starting to show results.

-China rolled out an array of measures last month to help stabilise export growth, speeding payments of export tax rebates, easing access to bank loans and cutting fees.
+China rolled out an array of measures last month to help stabilize export growth, speeding payments of export tax rebates, easing access to bank loans and cutting fees.

 China has an official target of 10 percent growth in both exports and imports for 2012.
 But some trade officials have cast doubt about the ability to achieve it given the uncertainties hanging over external demand.